jordisabadell/task-py-pocket_export-by_tag/README.md

 # Pocket export list

-This task export Pocket list to files grouped by tag.
+This task export Pocket list to files grouped by tag using Pocket API.
 It requieres an access token.
 You can get it using fxneumann's [OneClickPocket](http://reader.fxneumann.de/plugins/oneclickpocket/auth.php).

 ## Arguments